finijas01/p8105_final.github.io/proposal.md

 Prior to data analysis, we will search for information such as yearly city budget on childcare and health care challenges in 2019-2022 and review relevant literature.
-Firstly, we will establish regression models to explore the association between the outcomes and the potential predictors, such as major demographic variables, total educational workers, program type, average annual income per capita, as well as government funding in specific districts where the childcare centers are located.
+First, we will explore the possible relationship between the outcomes and the potential predictors, such as major demographic variables, total educational workers, program type, average annual income per capita, as well as government funding in specific districts where the childcare centers are located.

-Moreover, we will perform visualization to see if there are differences in key outcomes among different categories or levels of these predictor candidates, followed by t-test or ANOVA to check if the differences are significant.
+Visualization will be performed to see if there are differences in key outcomes among different categories or levels of these predictor candidates, followed by t-test or ANOVA to check if the differences are significant.
 Chi-squared tests will also be employed if necessary for the initial testing of the independence or association between outcomes and predictors.
-Last, linear or ordinal regression models will be built to confirm or refute our hypotheses.
+Next, linear or ordinal regression models will be established to confirm or refute our hypotheses.

 We expect to have analyses on critical violation rate influenced by variables such as maximum capacity, different boroughs, numbers of